Carolina Raffaelli and Wendy Liu. How Long and How Often: Asymmetric Drivers of Usage Happiness.

 Status: Data collection

 Uma Karmarkar, John Clithero, Carolina Raffaelli.
 Sequential Information Preferences in Uncertain Decision Making.
+Forthcoming in Journal of Experimental Psychology: General.

 Raffaelli, Carolina*, Elena Bocchi*, Zachary Estes, James S. Adelman (2025).
 "BRAND: Brand recognition and attitude norms database".
 Behavior Research Methods, 57 (1), 1-26, https://doi.org/10.3758/s13428-024-02525-x.